 40 and 44 hours workweeks – application schedule and differences

 Since revision of the Labor Standards Act (LSA), 40 hours workweek system has been adopted by most companies in Korea.
 The only segment left uncovered by the system at this time is companies with less than 20 employees.
+40 hours workweek and related work conditions in the LSA will apply to those companies before the end of 2011.
+The specific date has yet to be decided by the presidential decree.
+(Addendum of the LSA)

 The problem is most foreign companies in Korea usually starts with employees fewer than 20.
 This means that those companies are basically under the 44 working hours system under the labor standards act before 2003 revision.